aldenml/libtorrent4j/README.md

 Projects using libtorrent4j
 ==========================
-TODO
+Submit a PR to add a link here.

 License
 ========

-This software is offered under the MIT License, available [here](License.md).
+This software is offered under the MIT License, available [here](LICENSE.md).